daniel-kamel/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists is a bash script that lists all the files (including hidden files) in the current working directory, the parent of the current directory and the /boot directory in long format.

 12-file_type is a bash script that prints the file type of a file names iamafile located in the /tmp directory.

+13-symbolic_link is a bash script that creates a symbolic link called "__ls__" linking to /bin/ls.